ewjay/fapiwiki/FAPI_Meeting_Notes_2020-10-22_Pacific.rst

 External Organizations
 ==============================
- * AU CDR status to be included in workshop update
+ * AU CDR status to be included in workshop update  (action item for Anoop: Check with Dima)

 Next Call
 -----------------------